First written: 9 Aug. 2014; last update: 14 Aug. 2017

 One might say: "But how can it be a matter of opinion whether I'm conscious?
 It's obvious to me that I am!"
 Indeed you do have beliefs that you're conscious, which you express in various ways.
 Combined with knowledge about what sorts of processing your brain does under the hood, that's a good reason to apply the label of "conscious" to you.
 But having a particular belief state does not, by itself, imply anything metaphysical.
 It's obvious to other people that God exists and talks to them through prayer, or that they've been abducted by aliens.

 It's often said that consciousness can't be an illusion because having an illusion already implies consciousness.
 This is not correct.
-All that an illusion requires is false belief, and most philosophers agree that physical brain states of belief don't require consciousness.
+All that an illusion requires is false belief (or a false cognitive representation of some sort, probably not a propositional belief), and most philosophers agree that physical brain states of belief (or representation in general) don't require consciousness.
 An unconscious system can have the false belief that it's conscious without contradiction.
 You are such a system (at least if we interpret "consciousness" in the robust Chalmers kind of way).

 The same idea of "explain why you believe X" rather than "explain why X exists" works for other puzzles of consciousness, such as why our conscious experiences seem unified.
 Suppose you develop a theory in which everything that we perceive (every color, shape, smell, etc.) "comes together" at a single point.
 How does this help explain why we perceive a unified conscious field?
 Unless there's a homunculus watching a Cartesian theater, then there's no need to actually bring all sense data together at once.
 All that's necessary is that we believe the data all come together at once.
 Take whatever special explanation for the unity of consciousness you proposed, and trace the steps of how it leads our neurons into configurations corresponding to belief in the unity of our consciousness.
 Now strip out whatever grand, sweeping assumptions you used to get there, and instead directly update the neurons into a configuration corresponding to belief that conscious perception is unified via a more mundane pathway.
 The idea is similar to illusions of other sorts, such as the illusion that the characters in flip books are actually moving.
 It's not necessary for the characters to actually move; all that's needed is that we believe they do.
 The same goes for the other tricks that our brains play on us regarding consciousness.